 As with our list of the best FPS games, we've focused on games that offer a strong variety of takes on the genre, and which still play brilliantly today.
+This list will be updated when new games make the grade.

 Tom Senior: The game cleverly uses scarcity of opportunity to force you into difficult dilemmas.
 At any one time you might have only six possible scan sites, while combat encounters are largely meted out by the game, but what you choose to do with this narrow range of options matters enormously.
 You need to recruit new rookies; you need an engineer to build a comms facility that will let you contact more territories; you need alien alloys to upgrade your weapons.
 You can’t have all of these.
 You can probably only have one.
 In 1989 Sid Meier described games as "a series of interesting decisions."
 XCOM 2 is the purest expression of that ethos that Firaxis has yet produced.